 It’s important to note that many of the therapies listed below have little empirical evidence supporting their use in FSHD.
 This just means that studies have not been done on these treatments.
 Because FSHD is so variable it is difficult to predict what treatments may work for you.
 An individualised plan developed in collaboration with a health professional you trust will help you decide on the best treatments.

 There are many different techniques and types of physiotherapy.
 They won’t all work for everyone and you may have to engage in some trial and error to find a practitioner and a technique that works for you.

 It’s important that you find a practitioner who has some experience in neuromuscular conditions, or degenerative conditions.
-This is because much physiotherapy is focussed on recovery.
+This is because much physiotherapy is focused on recovery.
 With FSHD, as with many chronic degenerative conditions, recovery is not the goal.
 Maintenance of condition, improving or maintaining balance and supporting fitness is the aim of therapy.

 It may be helpful to speak about your goals and your physical limitations before you start on treatment planning with your physiotherapist.
 This may help avoid frustration.

 Finding a practitioner who is suitably trained and experienced may be challenging.
 If you are currently seeing a neurologist ask for a referral to a physiotherapist, or for some suggestions.
 You can also ask your GP, nurse or other care worker if they know anyone in your area who is trained to work on neuromuscular disease.